 Your vote will be especially important at the Annual Meeting.
-As you may have heard, RiverNorth Capital Management, LLC together with certain of its investment funds ("RiverNorth"), has notified the Company that RiverNorth intends to nominate certain individuals to become members of the Company's Board of Directors and for a binding proposal to terminate the Second Amended and Restated Investment Advisory Agreement, dated as of May 2, 2011, by and between the Company and Fifth Street Management LLC.
+As you may have heard, RiverNorth Capital Management, LLC together with certain of its investment funds ("RiverNorth"), has notified the Company that RiverNorth intends to nominate certain individuals to become members of the Company's Board of Directors and for a binding proposal to terminate the Second Amended and Restated Investment Advisory Agreement, dated as of May 2, 2011, by and between the Company and Fifth Street Management LLC ("Fifth Street Management"), the Company's investment advisor,.
 You may receive a proxy statement, gold proxy card and other solicitation materials from RiverNorth.
 The Company is not responsible for the accuracy or completeness of any information provided by or relating to RiverNorth or the RiverNorth nominees contained in the solicitation materials filed or disseminated by or on behalf of RiverNorth or any other statements that RiverNorth or the RiverNorth nominees for director may make.